 Full-time Fishing Guide (more experience and know where the fish are)

 Hook’em up fishing adventures are planned and operated out of a private marina on the Columbia River.
-So think Hook’em Up Fishing Guides for all your Columbia River fishing trips and fish species and you’re your other fishing trip needs while vacationing in Portland.
+So think of Hook’em Up Fishing Guides for all your Columbia River fishing trips and fish species and you’re other fishing trip needs while vacationing in Portland.

 2 Custom-Built Fishing Boats